CS FMP 200 - Car radio AEG - Free user manual and instructions

 - Repeat the above steps if the newly selected title is again a directory.

-- Searching From Current Directory Press AMS (MP3) button for four times.
-The unit searches fire or directory from current directory by MANU/SKIP UP/DOWN buttons.
-(D-DIR icon turns on if the name is directory).
-The current directory name is displayed for a second and the currently playing file name is displayed (selected).
-The user can select the directory or file in the directory by MANU/SKIP UP/DOWN buttons.
-The selected file can be played by pressing BND/LOU (ENTER) button.
+- Searching From Current Directory: Press the AMS (MP3) button four times.
+The unit searches for files or directories from the current directory using the MANU/SKIP UP/DOWN buttons.
+(The D-DIR icon turns on if the name is a directory.)
+The current directory name is displayed for a second, and then the currently playing file name is displayed (selected).
+The user can select the directory or file in the directory using the MANU/SKIP UP/DOWN buttons.
+The selected file can be played by pressing the BND/LOU (ENTER) button.

 • DISPLAY INFORMATION

-Press DSP button to show the following information, such as the clock, ID3 TAG (if available: song title directory name, artist name, other contents...) and other information.
+Press the DSP button to display the following information: the clock, ID3 TAG (if available: song title, directory name, artist name, other contents...), and other information.

 | AMS | Mode Select |